Is one tracker more accurate than the other?

 Much research suggests that chest straps are considered to be more effective than wrist straps.
 This is mainly due to the fact that they’re worn closer to your heart and have multiple touch points on the skin.

 Following rigorous testing, we have found both devices to be identical in awarding Fiit Points.
-Any discrepancies in tracking should only be single-digit variances — which means there will be no disparity with Fiit Points between the devices (assuming both are worn correctly throughout the class).
+Any discrepancies in tracking should only be single-digit variances — which means there will be no disparity with Fiit Points between the trackers (assuming both are worn correctly throughout the class).